RobbiDev/portfolio/README.md

 # Welcome 👋

 Welcome to my portfolio repository!
 Here, you'll find the code and assets for my professional portfolio website.
-Coding has been my passion since I was 9 years old—I vividly remember what started it all and it as accidentally discovering what the inspect button did on Coolmath Games! 😄
+Coding has been my passion since I was 9 years old—I vividly remember what started it all and it was accidentally discovering what the inspect button did on Coolmath Games! 😄

 This portfolio marks my first step in showcasing my work.
 As a full-stack engineer, I excel in backend development while continuously refining my frontend design skills.
 While I acknowledge areas for improvement in design, I'm dedicated to honing these skills with each project.